 We never tire of our beautiful Alaskan landscapes.

 Alaska is The Land of the Midnight Sun.
 This photo of Liam biking was taken in July at 11 pm.
-Those long summer hours are both delicious, and tiring.
+Those long summer hours are both delicious and tiring.
 And it’s the reverse in winter.
-At our latitude of 59 degrees, we get just under 6 hrs of daylight at winter solstice.
+At our latitude of 59 degrees, we receive just under 6 hrs of daylight during winter solstice.

 Exploring Alaska is high on our list.
-Patrick and Liam had a great time on a recent trip backpacking across a glacier in Wrangell St. Elias National Park.
+We had a great time on a recent trip backpacking across a glacier in Wrangell St. Elias National Park.
 Truffle loves the wilderness as much as we do.